-The Shucker Leadership Challenge Project empowers sophomore undergraduate students to challenge themselves to mindfully engage with their peers in the development of a program or a series of programs that address a specific issue of need in society.
-Students work in small project teams with a challenge project mentor to raise awareness and provide solutions and support for specific project team goals.
-LCP Teams are matched with Community Collaborative Partners to enrich their understanding of their project issues in the context of the real world.
-Each student brings his or her own passions and talents to the team experience.
-Through Leadership Challenge Project Experiences students have a place to exercise their leadership talents, creativity, problem solving, and collaboration as civically engaged citizens who want to create positive change in communities.
+The Shucker Leadership Challenge Project empowers Sophomore Fellows to challenge themselves to mindfully engage with their peers in small groups to address a specific need in society.
+Student groups work within a specific “track” – such as Community Health, Education, Global Issues, Social Justice, Entrepreneurship, and more – with a mentor to develop solutions, support the Greenville community, and engage at national conferences.
+Within their track, student teams are matched with a community partner to enrich their understanding of specific issues in the context of the real world.
+Each student brings their own passion and talent to the team experience.
+Through the Leadership Challenge Project experience, students have a place to exercise their leadership talents, creativity, problem solving, and collaboration as civically engaged citizens who want to create positive change in communities.

 Here is an article about a Leadership Challenge Project that occured during the 2016-2017 academic year.

 Past Leadership Challenge Project partners include: